usc-kb176/SGD213_Task-2-Wiki/Proposal/Proposal.md

 There will be several pickups, which will either award points or restore the player character's health.

 A level will be completed when a player has accumulated a certain number of points.
-Though, should you prefer, we can include an option to complete after a certain number of task have been completed.
+Though, should you prefer, we can include an option to complete after a certain number of tasks have been completed.
 A timer will be used to determine if these thresholds have been met in time to complete the level.

 ## Specifications
 Software | Purpose